 After getting all the medical advice I could stand, my former wife talked me into doing Yoga.
 Now I wasn’t the kind of guy to be caught dead doing yoga back then, but luckily she bullied me into trying it.

 Back then, yoga was different.
 There were no modifications, and everybody studying had the flexibility of Gumby.
 But after doing a few weeks of it – making up my own modifications along the way – I started to feel better.
 I then began to add rehab techniques, old-school calisthenics; pushups, crunches etc, followed by dynamic resistance.

 I realized this modified yoga workout would strengthen your core like never before, give you flexibility, kick-ass cardio, and was virtually no impact.

-In less than 3 months of doing this DDP YOGA program I was back in the ring.
+In less than 3 months of doing this DDP YOGA program, I was back in the ring.
 At age 42 they told me my wrestling career was over.
-At age 43 I was champion of the world.
+At age 43 I was the champion of the world.
 I knew then that I created a program that didn’t just help me but could change the lives of others.